danpeq/phone-rate-analysis-python/README.md

 # phone-rate-analysis-python
-Analyst project for the telecommunications operator.
-The commercial department wants to know which of the plans generates the most income in order to adjust the advertising budget.
+A telecommunications operator offers two prepaid plans.
+I conducted a tariff analysis based on customer data to determine which plan generates more revenue by performing a hypothesis test, in order to adjust the advertising budget.